nuprl/TypeWeaver/README.md

 - `make partial-weaving` will copy the results of Step 2.
 Afterwards, `make full` will run the experiment from Step 3.
 This may take over 3 hours.

-- `make partial-checking` will copy the results of Setp 3.
+- `make partial-checking` will copy the results of Step 3.
 Afterwards, `make full` will run the experiments from Step 4.
 This may take up to 80 minutes.
 In particular, the "Calculating LOC for each file in each package" step is very slow, but it only needs to run once for the entire dataset, and